Luka Milovanov Georgijević: Serbian literacy

-The origins of literacy in Serbia, however, reach far in the past.
-An ancient script – Vinča symbols—dating back to the year 5,500 BC was discovered at the Vinča culture archaeological site near Belgrade by Miloje Vasić in 1908.
-Recently, the similarity between 22 letters from the Vinča script and the Serbian Cyrillic script was established, leading the scientists to conclude that other nations came into contact with the Vinča script and adopted some signs.

 Modern Serbian Cyrillic script, originating from the old Glagolitic alphabet, is characterized by the fact that one letter represents one sound.
-This unique rule was introduced by Vuk Stefanović Karadžić (also based on Johann Christoph Adelung's rule) in his 19th-century grand reform of Serbian language and script.
+This unique rule was introduced by Vuk Stefanović Karadžić (also based on Johann Christoph Adelung's rule) in his 19th-century grand reform of the Serbian language and script.
 The rule is nowadays used in several languages of South Slavic nations.